someobserver/recurgence/love/index.md

 ### recurgent responsibility

-there’s a temptation when you see the pattern of acceleration.
+there’s a temptation when you see this pattern of acceleration.

 to run the math forward,
 to try and predict a collapse,